My Health Partner Logo

 what is hypertension illustration

-Blood pressure can be low, normal, or high, and there is range that is considered a healthy blood pressure; but over time and with age, blood pressure rises.
+Blood pressure can be low, normal, or high, and there is a range that is considered a healthy blood pressure; but over time and with age, blood pressure rises.
 Why?
 The walls of large arteries become more rigid and the small blood vessels become narrower.
 Because of these changes, the heart has to generate a greater force to keep blood flowing around the body.
-This leads to an increase in blood pressure.3 Hypertension is defined as blood pressure that is consistently higher than 140/90 mm Hg4; it is common not to notice any high blood pressure symptoms.
+This leads to an increase in blood pressure.3 Hypertension is defined as blood pressure that is consistently equal or higher than 140/90 mm Hg4; it is common not to notice any high blood pressure symptoms.

 icon